For the reasons explained here this schedule is much superior to those built into kiln controllers (they have no holds, no controlled cooling).

 -Step 1.
 Drying needs to be complete because the next step proceeds rapidly.
 Extend the soaking time if your ware is thick or heavy or the kiln is densely loaded.
 250F, although above boiling point, is not enough to fracture ware, but needed to completely dry it.

 -Step 2 climbs quickly, your kiln may or may not be able to maintain the rate.
 If it can, consider increasing it to 400F/hr.
 The optional soak is to even out the heat distribution in the ware and enable the micro-bubble clouds of escaping gases of decomposition to combine and escape before the final push to top temperature (with a lower bubble population during that push).
-If you just need to heal blisters, the soak part of this step is not needed.
+To simply heal blisters, the soak part of this step is not needed.

 - Step 4: Free-fall 100F and hold.
 The reason: Bubbles often just percolate during soaks at top temperature, becoming blisters in the fired ware.
-Holding at the lower temperature imposes the melt viscosity sufficient to overcome surface tension and burst the bubbles but still affords enough fluidity to heal them.
-You may need to customise this temperature for your kiln, ware and glazes.
-For example, if your glazes are more fluid and reactive, drop lower, perhaps 200F down (most boron glazes remain fluid down to even 1600F so experimentation may be needed).
+Holding at the lower temperature imposes a melt viscosity sufficient to overcome surface tension and burst the bubbles but still has enough fluidity to heal them.
+You may need to customize this temperature for your kiln, ware and glazes.
+For example, if glazes are more fluid and reactive, drop lower, perhaps 200F down.
 Do not go too low or the glaze could crystallize during the soak.

 I document programs in my account at insight-live.com, then print them out and enter them into the controller.
 This controller can hold six, it calls them Users.
 The one I last edited is the one that runs when I press "Start".
 When I press the "Enter Program" button it asks which User: I key in "2" (for my cone 6 lab tests).
 It asks how many segments: I press Enter to accept the 3 (remember, I am editing the program).
 After that it asks questions about each step (rows 2, 3, 4): the Ramp "rA" (degrees F/hr), the Temperature to go to (°F) to and the Hold time in minutes (HLdx).
 In this program I am heating at 300F/hr to 240F and holding 60 minutes, then 400/hr to 2095 and holding zero minutes, then at 108/hr to 2195 and holding 10 minutes.
 The last step is to set a temperature where an alarm should start sounding (I set 9999 so it will never sound).
 When complete it reads "Idle".
 Then I press the "Start" button to begin.
 If I want to change it I press the "Stop" button.
 Those ten other buttons?
 Don't use them, automatic firing is not accurate.
 One more thing: If it is not responding to "Enter Program" press the Stop button first.